 The Izapa Household Archaeology Project

-The Izapa Household Archaeology Project consists of household excavations at the early Mesoamerican city (850 B.C.- A.D.
-200) of Izapa, located in the southern Pacific coast region of Chiapas, Mexico.
+The Izapa Household Archaeology Project consists of household excavations at the early Mesoamerican city of Izapa (1900 BC-AD 1000), located in the southern Pacific coast region of Chiapas, Mexico.
 Izapa is among the largest Formative period centers in Mesoamerica, containing mounds up to 21m high and over 250 associated monuments.
 The site is famous for its art style and has been proposed by archaeologists to be an important link between two of Mesoamerica’s dominant early cultural groups, the Olmec and the Maya.
 Despite the site’s importance, relatively few excavations have been conducted and very little is known about the economy and environment at the site.
 This project represents the first household excavations at Izapa using modern excavation techniques.
 The project also includes the first excavation of new mounds discovered during the 2011 remapping of the site by Dr. Robert Rosenswig’s (UAlbany) Izapa Regional Settlement Project.
 Data collected from Izapa is intended to shed light on the fundamental transition from chiefdoms to states and settlements to cities.

 Just as today, the urbanization of a town or settlement has economic impacts at every level of society.
 This project looks to the past and asks how social systems and human relationships are manipulated to achieve urban expansion and sustain population growth.
 By documenting household contents at different stages of occupation, the study aims to determine how the urbanization and increasing development of socioeconomic hierarchy at Izapa affected the material wellbeing of commoners.
-Artifacts collected from excavations will be used to reconstruct the early economy and investigate how emerging kings or king-like leaders gained enough social and economic capital to organize monumental construction at the site.
-The project investigates how strategies like the regulation of prestige items and long-distance trade products, control over craft specialization, and manipulation of religious symbols could be used to widen the social and economic gap between elites and commoners.
+Artifacts collected from excavations are used to reconstruct the early economy and investigate how emerging kings or king-like leaders gained enough social and economic capital to organize monumental construction at the site.
+The project investigates how strategies like the regulation of prestige items and long-distance trade products, control over craft specialization, and manipulation of religious symbols can be used to widen the social and economic gap between elites and commoners.
 Are these strategies the same as those employed in other incipient states in Mesoamerica and around the world?

 Check out the Izapa Household Archaeology Project highlighted in the May 16, 2014 issue of Science: